 - Acoustic Curtains – Separate Noise and Absorb Sound

 Challenges to Consider

 While strip curtains are the answer for many manufacturing facilities and warehouses with overhead cranes, they are not a one-size-fits-all solution.
 Each facility has a different layout and different needs.
 Before deciding to get a quote on strip curtains, take into consideration:

-Ceiling configuration.
+- Ceiling configuration.
 How does a facility’s ceiling come into play if you need to separate space above the overhead crane?
 Suspended mounting of strip curtains can accommodate easy movement of an overhead crane, but the measurement and installation of the curtains will depend on the slope of the ceiling.
 Will the cut of the curtain match that slope exactly?
 A suspended mount requires a one-inch overlap with the strip door bracket and the curtains.

-Airtightness.
+- Airtightness.
 While strip curtains allow for movement of overhead cranes, it remains important to ensure airtightness of certain areas.
 Curtains need to be precisely measured to allow equipment to move where necessary and to stop airflow as soon as that movement is completed.

-A Knowledgable Solution
+A Knowledgeable Solution

 Industrial curtains- single layer, strip, thermal, or acoustic- are a great solution for your facility’s needs but understanding of how to best utilize them in your facility takes specialized knowledge.
 Our technical representatives’ partner with you to understand the particulars of your business and to get the exact measurements for your curtains.
 Reach out to us to get started on finding the right curtains for your manufacturing plant or warehouse.